 Level 3-2 is met.
 The appellant uses agency budget, procurement, and payroll manuals; Federal procurement regulations; various computer and computer systems manuals and guidelines; policy memoranda; annual budget directives; agreements with other organizations; and operating instructions and procedures.
 The appellant uses judgment in selecting appropriate guides for each type of action affecting the refuge budget.
 Guidelines are available for most transactions.
-The appellant uses judgment to handle situations not completely covered by available guidelines and occasionally develops standard operating procedures for the refuge.
+As at Level 3-2, the appellant uses judgment to handle situations not completely covered by available guidelines and occasionally develops standard operating procedures for the refuge.